Lithium–air battery: Cathode

 where "*" denotes a surface site on Li_{2}O_{2} where growth proceeds, which is essentially a neutral Li vacancy in the Li_{2}O_{2} surface.

 Lithium oxides are insoluble in aprotic electrolytes, which leads to cathode clogging.

-A MnO_{2} nanowire array cathode augmented by a genetically modified M13 bacteriophage virus offers two to three times the energy density of 2015-era lithium-ion batteries.
+An experimental MnO_{2} nanowire array cathode augmented by a genetically modified M13 bacteriophage virus offered two to three times the energy density of 2015-era lithium-ion batteries.
 The virus increased the size of the nanowire array, which is about 80 nm across.
 The resulting wires had a spiked surface.
 Spikes create more surface area to host reaction sites.
 The viral process creates a cross-linked 3D structure, rather than isolated wires, stabilizing the electrode.
 The viral process is water-based and takes place at room temperature.

 Electrolyte

 Efforts in Li–air batteries have focused on four electrolytes: aqueous acidic, aqueous alkaline, non-aqueous protic, and aprotic.

 In a cell with an aqueous electrolyte the reduction at the cathode can also produce lithium hydroxide: